dougsweetser/space-time_numbers/README.md

 ## Naming the Dragon Correctly

-Full disclosure: I have owned quaternions.com since 1997,purchased because I did not think the scalar of a square of a quaternion event could not be an accident.
+Full disclosure: I have owned quaternions.com since 1997, purchased because I did not think the scalar of a square of a quaternion event could not be an accident.
 It used to be near the top of Google searches until I started to host it at Github using mkdocs.
 I made the move because I found it far easier